You can apply for an Import Certificate (IC) if:

 - Indicate whether the goods are for use in Singapore or for re-export.
 If the goods are for re-export, state the country where the goods will be re-exported to.

 - A maximum of 10 items can be filled in each IC application.
-Please use another application sheet if you have more than 5 items on one sheet.

 - Description of goods refers to the exact name of the items.
 The description must match the particulars in the end user’s and foreign exporter’s declarations, including brand, model number and technical specifications.

 - For each item, state its 8-digit HS code, the quantity to be imported and its unit of measurement (for example, 12 TNE, 5 NMB).